 G. de P. — It is nature's law that those laggard-monads that did not reach the critical point, the turning point, in due time, must wait until the next round.
 Otherwise there would be confusion right along, and at the end of the seventh round there would be laggard monads of all kinds utterly unfit to enter into the nirvana that awaits all beings at the end of the seventh round.

 The animals will slowly die out as time passes.
 This does not mean that their monads die, but that the bodies, what we call the beasts, will slowly vanish from the earth.
 Their physical productivity will gradually grow less and less.
 The only exception to this case is that of the anthropoid apes which will, in all likelihood, evolve into an inferior race of men before the present life-wave leaves globe D, this globe-earth in this present fourth round.
-They will be the servants of the nobler humanity of the sixth and seventh races — they will be inferior human beings.
 This does not mean that these ape bodies will grow into human bodies, but that the monads now inhabiting those present ape bodies will have brought those ape bodies to become at that time human bodies.

 This, however, is not Darwinism, which, except for certain minor details, our esoteric philosophy rejects.
 No physical body could grow into something nobler and better were it not for the evolving inner constitution expressing its fires and urges and impulses through the plastic physical vehicle which more or less slavishly follows the urge of the inner life.
 Darwinism says that the physical bodies, soulless, grow into nobler things.
 This we absolutely reject.
 Do you understand?

 G. de P. — It is time to close for tonight.